 Growing up a sprinter, form and technique were strongly emphasized.
-As I have aged, and recreational distance running became my norm, my focus strayed from form to miles.
+As I aged and recreational distance running became my norm, my focus strayed from form to miles.

 That is, until the day when the first lingering aches and pains appeared.

-Fixing these niggling issues has become a slight obsession of mine and that obsession eventually took me down the path of Pilates, honing in on the functional movement to target supporting muscles and to return to appropriate form.
+Fixing these niggling issues has become a slight obsession of mine and that obsession eventually took me down the path of Pilates, honing in on the functional movement to target supporting muscles, and to return to a more appropriate form.